 A young boy from Syria becomes the tragic symbol of the refugee crisis in Europe.
 And -- is Pope Francis leading the Roman Catholic church in a new direction?Click here to watch the full episode

 Thousands of people have died fleeing violence and persecution in Syria and Iraq.
 Furio De Angelis, United Nations Refugee Agency, describes the extent of the crisis.Segment 2

 Pope Francis authorized his priests to forgive women who have had abortions.
 Fr.
 Gerard Ryan explains the direction the pope is leading the church.

 Paris will hold a car free day on September 27th.
 Is this just a cheap ploy, or will it make an environmental difference?Segment 4

 Your turn!
-Politicians are coming to a coffee shop near you.
-Hope they don't loiter.
+Your thoughts on the controversy of doctor assisted death, and Toronto's red hot housing market.
 Call us: 905-522-1101 EXT.2830 / 1-888-632-6688 EXT.2830 Email us: SquareOff@chch.com or Tweet us: @SquareOffCHCH

 Lawmakers have until February to rewrite Canada's laws on doctor assisted death and that has doctors uneasy.
 And -- is it possible to think your way to smarter decisions?